ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The BSD Unix Sockets API's SOCK_STREAM abstraction, by bringing network sockets into the UNIX programming model, allowing anyone who knew how to write programs that dealt with sequential-access files to also write network applications, was a revolution in simplicity.
-It would not be an overstatement to say that this simple API is the reason the Internet won the protocol wars of the 1980s.
-SOCK_STREAM is tied to the Transmission Control Protocol (TCP), specified in 1981 {{?RFC0793}}.
-TCP has scaled remarkably well over the past three and a half decades, but its total ubiquity has hidden an uncomfortable
+The simplicity of this API is a key reason the Internet won the protocol wars of the 1980s.
+SOCK_STREAM is tied to the Transmission Control Protocol (TCP), specified in 1981
-fact: the network is not really a file, and stream abstractions are too simplistic for many modern application programming models.
+{{?RFC0793}}.
+TCP has scaled remarkably well over the past three and a half decades, but its total ubiquity has hidden an uncomfortable fact: the network is not really a file, and stream abstractions are too simplistic for many modern application programming models.

 In the meantime, the nature of Internet access, and the variety of Internet transport protocols, is evolving.
 The challenges that new protocols and access